irods/irods_capability_storage_tiering/README.md

 A tier within a tier group may identify data objects which are in violation by an alternate mechanism beyond the built-in time-based constraint.
 This allows the data grid administrator to take additional context into account when identifying data objects to migrate.

 Data objects which have been labeled via particular metadata, or within a specific collection, owned by a particular user, or belonging to a particular project may be identified through a custom query.
 The default attribute **irods::storage_tiering::query** is used to hold this custom query.
 To configure the custom query, attach the query to the root resource of the tier within the tier group.
 This query will be used in place of the default time-based query for that tier.
 For efficiency this example query checks for the existence in the root resource's list of leaves by resource ID.
-Please note that any custom query must return DATA_NAME, COLL_NAME, USER_NAME, DATA_REPL_NUM in that order as it is a convention of this rule engine plugin.
+Please note that any custom query must return DATA_NAME, COLL_NAME, USER_NAME, USER_ZONE, DATA_REPL_NUM in that order as it is a convention of this rule engine plugin.

 ```
-imeta set -R fast_resc irods::storage_tiering::query "SELECT DATA_NAME, COLL_NAME, USER_NAME, DATA_REPL_NUM WHERE META_DATA_ATTR_NAME = 'irods::access_time' AND META_DATA_ATTR_VALUE < 'TIME_CHECK_STRING' AND DATA_RESC_ID IN ('10068', '10069')"
+imeta set -R fast_resc irods::storage_tiering::query "SELECT DATA_NAME, COLL_NAME, USER_NAME, USER_ZONE, DATA_REPL_NUM WHERE META_DATA_ATTR_NAME = 'irods::access_time' AND META_DATA_ATTR_VALUE < 'TIME_CHECK_STRING' AND DATA_RESC_ID IN ('10068', '10069')"
 ```

 The example above implements the default query.
 Note that the string `TIME_CHECK_STRING` is used in place of an actual time.
 This string will be replaced by the storage tiering framework with the appropriately computed time given the previous parameters.